Table of Contents

 Many traders love using price action as their number one indicator because it’s like watching a sporting event where the outcome is unknown but there is plenty of action along the way.
 There are ups and downs, and things can change dramatically from one moment to the next.

-Here are a few more reasons why price action is still the indicator of choice for many traders.
+So why price action is still the “indicator” of choice for many traders?

 Understanding historical prices and connecting them to now’s prices is therefore very important for traders.
-To do so, traders need to take a deep dive in studying prices to uncover the complexities behind them such as, behavioral patterns and decisions traders made that influenced the prices.
+To do so, traders need to take a deep dive into studying prices to uncover the complexities behind them such as behavioral patterns and decisions traders made that influenced the prices.

 While it’s simple in its presentation, the price action shows us so much without overwhelming our eyes and brains with information.
 Price delivered like this filters out the noise and just shows us the action.

 In previous articles, we laid out a number of different indicators.
 From stochastic indicators to MACD, the one thing all these other indicators had in common was that they were lagging.

 All the information presented by technical tools suffered from a delay that could cause traders who solely rely on them to miss the bigger picture of the market.